radius logo

 Image sizes can get really confusing really fast for most people.

+There’s the actual size you see, the pixel count, and even the file size.
 When building a responsive website, you need to make the images change based on screen size.
-If someone is on a desktop computer with a nice big monitor and you display an image sized for a phone screen, the chances are it’ll look either tiny or low quality.
+If someone is on a desktop computer with a nice big monitor and you display an image sized for a phone screen, chances are it’ll look either tiny or low quality.

 2. Element Spacing

-On mobile devices, using your finger with a touch screen is much less precise than a cursor.
-You also need room to press and drag in order to scroll (unlike on a desktop computer).
+Element spacing means how much space you have between different components of a web page.
+On desktop, you can have a high density of elements; on mobile devices, using your finger with a touch screen is much less precise than a cursor, and you need room to press and drag in order to scroll.

 3. Components With Lower Resource Requirements

 If you use any fancy components that run fairly smoothly on desktop mode, we need to make sure that they aren’t resource hogs when it comes to mobile.
+Basically, we make a version that uses fewer resources for mobile users, if possible.

 4. Lazy Loading

-Lazy loading is a simple concept that basically means don’t load certain content until it’s going to be seen.
+Lazy loading is a simple concept that means don’t load certain content until it’s going to be seen.
+By using lazy loading, we can cut down on page load times.

 Example of a Responsive Website Design

 To illustrate what responsive web design looks like in practice, here is a StoragePug website.
+While there are a few ways to make websites mobile-friendly, a responsive design is currently the best route for a self storage facility’s site.

 mobile usage